ManuelMendozaa/navigation-project/Report.md

 *Double DQN*: Another extension of the DQN architecture is to add a second Deep Neural Network (the target network) that updates every time the original (or local network) finishes its training in every step.
 In every new learning step, the local network tries to outperform the target network containing the updates from the last backpropagation.
 To make this even more stable, there can be added a new hyperparameter τ to merge a percentage of the local network with the target network.

-*Dueling Network*: Finally, this extension of the DQN proposes a different output for the neural network, where instead of returning `Q(s, a)` directly, it can return the State-Value function and the advantage values of the actions denoted `A(s, a)`.
+*Dueling Network*: Finally, this extension of the DQN proposes a different output for the neural network, where instead of returning `Q(s, a)` directly, it can return the State-Value function `V(s)` and the advantage values of the actions denoted `A(s, a)`.
 In this case, to obtain the `Q(s, a)` it would be necessary to add both the State-Value with the advantage values of each action.

 #### 2. Hyperparameters